Wind turbine Scheme at Llwyncelyn Farm

 Since we first applied for planning permission in 2015, innovative industry design developments have increased the efficiency of wind turbines dramatically.
 To keep up to date with the most efficient machines available, we would like to amend our turbine specification with a small increase in blade length and hub height.
 This would allow us to generate approximately 30% more power to meet Welsh energy needs and in addition share more financial assistance with local schools and community centres.
 Installing the most efficient machines available makes economic and practical sense given that they will be generating for the next 20 years.

-The comparative visualisation below show the difference in size of the wind turbines, approved and proposed.
+The comparative visualisations below show the difference in size of the wind turbines, approved and proposed.
+Click on the images for a bigger view.

 We are a local company.
 We are passionate about creating opportunity and economic progress in South Wales.
-As part of our work, we encourage educational visits.
-Below you can see a selection of photos from the educational and corporate visits to Parc Stormy.
+We encourage educational visits to inspire the next generations.
+Below you can see a selection of photos from visits to Parc Stormy.
+If you’d like to visit us, please get in touch to book a time.